 The file contains data for active records (licenses, construction permits, applications) as shown in the TV Query.
 Some analog TV station records for low power TV and TV translators are included, pending their expected transition to digital operations in 2015.
-Please note that AM broadcast service contour data is not presently available, and we have no time frame for posting this information.
-See FM Service Contour Data Points for FM radio service contours.

 Using the FCC's F(50,90) propagation curves, distances to digital TV service contours are generated from the effective radiated power in a given direction, and the radial antenna height above the average elevation of that same radial.
 See TV Propagation Curves and Antenna Height Above Average Terrain (HAAT) Calculations for additional information on this process.

 USERS TAKE NOTE: The digital TV contours generated by this procedure may not correspond exactly with the coverage predicted by noise-limited service calculations used for DTV allocations work.
 However, these service contours are far simpler to work with and provide a useful representation of DTV coverage.

 PLEASE ALSO NOTE: The files are LARGE!
 We recommend using a broadband connection, making sure your system has enough disk space to handle these files.
 Current data files, unzipped, may be on the order of 105 MB in size.

 Because of its large size and layout, it can be difficult to find a viewer capable of displaying

 the entire text file at one time.
 However, the structure of the file is straightforward.
 Each

 line of these formatted text files is constructed as follows:

 ...
 (359 lat, lon points, then) ... | 43.06874 ,-74.92237 |^